MaxDobbs32/Axios/README.md

 Program start: Initialize list containing one cell set to zero (note that the first state must immediately change this cell to one)

 1: Divides the code into states.
 Thus, a different state can be found to the right and to the left of each 1 (even if it looks empty).
-After the last state visible in code is the termination state.
+There is also the termination state, which lies after the last state visible in code.

 0: Performs two functions (in order)
 * Each 0 operator changes the decision of whether to move the pointer forward along the list.
 In other words, an odd number of 0s in a state indicates moving forward, and an even number of 0s does not move the pointer.
 If the pointer is already located at the end of the list, a new cell initilized to zero is appended to the end of the list, and the pointer returns to the beginning.